BradCoffield/APIs-for-librarians/_quotes/random-quote-on-a-topic.md

 ### More details

 In order to use the Quotes.net API you need to sign up for a free account.
 Free accounts can query the API up to 100 times per day.
-Therefore it's likely not suitable for a library homepage or widespread usage across libguides.
+Therefore, it's likely not suitable for a library homepage or widespread usage across libguides.
 However, usage on a few guides or pages with less traffic would be just fine.

 Details on acceptable use of the API and to sign up can be found at [http://www.quotes.net/quotes_api.php](http://www.quotes.net/quotes_api.php).

 Another option would be to create your own set of quotes and build them into a JSON file you host on your own servers.
 This would have the benefit of unlimited usage and personalized curation.
+You would only need to change the path in the code below, which is noted.

 ## The Code